Some time ago I received this letter from a reader:

 Ohhh, the pain, the staggering confounding pain these verses have caused.

-I know it must grow wearying to many Jesus-lovers to hear of one Christian leader after another being accused of sexual sins and even crimes.
+I know it must grow wearying to many Jesus-lovers to hear of one Christian leader after another being accused of seriously disqualifying sins and even crimes.
 I become weary too, but not because I believe the accusations are false or nit-picky.
 No, I’m glad for any such truths that are coming out, and I’m glad criminals and hypocrites are being exposed.
 It’s the hypocrisy itself I grow weary of.

 The hypocrisy was especially brought to my attention this time in an article my husband told me about a couple of days ago, which defended one of the recently accused, Bill Hybels (who has been accused of long-term adultery as well as attempts at seduction, allegations against whom can be found here and hereandhere).